Dhakshil/Emotion_Detection/README.md

 2. Navigate to the project directory.
 3. Create a conda environment:
 4. Install the required libraries (see `requirements.txt`).
-5. Open the Jupyter Notebook and start experimenting!
+5. Open the Pycharm and start experimenting!

 ## Requirements
 - numpy